BBC tax 'loophole' closed: 124 top stars paid as freelances hit by ruling

 BBC

-But it found “a number of individuals” in top positions in the corporation were engaged with Personal Service Companies when they would be expected to be employees.
+But it found “a number of individuals” in top positions in

 The Beeb will now scrutinise the freelancers it uses and review the terms of their employment.